 Surfactants: The presence of MBAS or methylene blue active substances in a water sample serves as an indicator of nearby industrial waste dumping or other related contamination (such as those from PFAS/PFOS/PFOA) and in rural areas may suggest the presence or issues with failing septic systems).

-Hydrogen sulfide does not typically present a health risk in domestic drinking supplies, it is a nuisance and can contribute to your water’s acidity—leaching potentially hazardous metals from plumbing and appliances, but this may suggest a problem with a failing septic system, microbiologically induced nuisance or corrosion, cross-connections with sewage systems, or the presence of manganese related or sulfur related bacteria.
+Hydrogen Sulfide does not typically present a health risk in domestic drinking supplies, it is a nuisance and can contribute to your water’s acidity—leaching potentially hazardous metals from plumbing and appliances, but this may suggest a problem with a failing septic system, microbiologically induced nuisance or corrosion, cross-connections with sewage systems, or the presence of Manganese related or Sulfate Reducing Bacteria.

 Cyanide may enter the drinking water supply in various ways, including: through nearby metal mining activity, various industrial processes (particularly those using organic chemicals), or by steel manufacture.